Abdul'aziz Abubakar Yari

-Alhaji Abdul'aziz Abubakar Yari (born 28 January 1968) is a Nigerian politician who was elected Governor of Zamfara State in the 26 April 2011 national elections, running on the All Nigeria Peoples Party (ANPP) platform.
-Following the merger of the ANPP and several other opposition parties into the now-governing All Progressives Congress, Yari became a member of the All Progressives Congress.
+Alhaji Abdul'aziz Abubakar Yari (born 28 September 1968) is a Nigerian politician who was elected Governor of Zamfara State in the 26 April 2011 national election, running on the All Nigeria Peoples Party (ANPP) platform.
+Following the merger of the ANPP and several other opposition parties into the All Progressives Congress, and his son sultan Yari became a member of the All Progressives Congress.

 Education

-He attended Talata Mafara Township Primary School, then proceeded to Government Teacher's College in Bakura from 1979 to 1984.
+Yari attended Talata Mafara Township Primary School, then proceeded to Government Teacher's College in Bakura from 1979 to 1984.
 He finished his tertiary education at Sokoto Polytechnic from 1991 to 1994 where he obtained a certificate and later a Diploma in Secretarial Studies in 2004.
 He also attended Kebbi Polytechnic for a Graduate Diploma in Public Administration in 2008.

 Political career

 Yari began his political career in 1999 when he served as the Secretary of the then All Nigeria People's Party (ANPP) between 1999 and 2003.
 He was elected Chairman of ANPP Zamfara State in 2003 and later rose to the position of ANPP National Financial Secretary and served in this position till 2007 when he was elected as Member representing Anka/Talata Mafara Federal Constituency from 2007 to 2011.

-On April 26, 2011, Abdul-aziz Yari Abubakar was elected Governor of Zamfara State on the platform of the All Nigeria Peoples Party(ANPP).
+On 26 April 2011, Yari was elected Governor of Zamfara State on the platform of the All Nigeria Peoples Party(ANPP).

-Again in the 2015 gubernatorial elections, he was re-elected as Governor under the platform of the All Progressive Congress (APC).
+In the 2015 gubernatorial elections, he was re-elected as Governor on the platform of the All Progressive Congress (APC).

-On May 18, 2015, Hon.
-Yari's colleagues in the Nigeria Governors’ Forum unanimously elected him as their Chairman, succeeding Rt.
+On 18 May 2015, Yari's colleagues in the Nigeria Governors’ Forum unanimously elected him as their Chairman, succeeding Rt.
 Hon.
 Chibuike Rotimi Amaechi.

 In addition, when Zamfara State Governor Mahmud Shinkafi defected to the PDP in January 2009, taking the ANPP's state executive committee with him, the ANPP's National Headquarters in Abuja was forced to create a Caretaker Committee headed by Yari.

 The committee's tenure was repeatedly extended.

-Yari was elected Governor of Zamfara State, Nigeria in the 26 April 2011 national elections, running on the All Nigeria Peoples Party (ANPP) platform.

-Similarly, Yari is the son-in-law of incumbent Governor Mahmud Aliyu Shinkafi of the People's Democratic Party (PDP), whom he defeated in the election by 514,962 votes to Shinkafi's 460,656 votes.
+Yari was elected Governor of Zamfara State, Nigeria, in the 26 April 2011 national elections, running on the All Nigeria Peoples Party (ANPP) platform.
+Yari is the son-in-law of Governor Mahmud Aliyu Shinkafi of the People's Democratic Party (PDP), whom he defeated in the election by 514,962 votes to Shinkafi's 460,656 votes.
 He said concerning the 2019 election that it is time to repay Buhari's bailout gesture.